9 Undiscovered Southern Idaho Gems near Yellowstone

 Tip: Twin Falls Visitor Center is on the south side of the bridge.
 To the east, you’ll find interpretive signs and the dirt ramp Evel Knievel used when he tried to jump over the canyon in his steam-powered skycycle in September 1974.
 He crashed because his parachute malfunctioned but walked away with only a broken nose.

-Why go: Cool off in Lake Walcott, home to nesting white pelicans, along the 17-mile lake.
+Why go: Cool off at Lake Walcott, home to nesting white pelicans.
+You can rent a kayak on-site and explore the 17-mile lake.

 Tip: This state park has 30 tent spots and 22 RV spots.

-Why go: Drive or hike around this internationally known rock climber’s mecca in Almo, Idaho, and watch climbers ascend the area’s granite rocks.
+Why go: Drive or hike around this internationally known rock climbing destination in Almo, Idaho, and watch climbers ascend the area’s granite rocks.
 History buffs can dig into the history of the California Trail where more than 52,000 people passed through here en route to California in 1852.

 Tip: After the reserve, head to the Rock City Grill, which has the area’s largest selection of beers and locally famous pizza.

 Why go: These two hot springs spots in Buhl, Idaho, offer an amazing break from the road.
 Banbury features a large pool with deep-end swimming and a diving board.
 Miracle Hot Springs has four outdoor pools.